Creative Worlds: Industries, Identities and Opportunities

 Course overview

-Students will be introduced to the Creative Arts through the exploration of frameworks to develop an understanding of the artistic and cultural industries and arts careers.
-Exploring case studies to better understand the experiences of artists from a wide variety of creative industries, students will develop their own identities as creative professionals and pathways to creative work.
-By examining the nexus of artist, audience, industry and society, and critically reflecting on their own place within it, students will gain important skills for project-planning, problem-solving, and creative innovation.
+Students will be introduced to the Creative Arts, exploring frameworks to better understand the arts and cultural industries, and careers within these.
+Through case studies addressing the experiences of artists and cultural workers from a wide variety of cultural sectors, students will develop their own identities as creative professionals and pathways to creative work.
+By examining the nexus of artist, funding body, company, audience, government, economy and society, and critically reflecting on their own place within this nexus, students will gain important skills for project-planning, problem solving, and creative innovation.

 • Foundations